JUNKAI-ZHANG/Jk-s/README.md

-# Jk-s
+# Jk-s readme

-# this is a test document , uninformal
+# This is a test document project, informal.